A Prospective Approach for Human-to-Human Interaction Recognition from Wi-Fi Channel Data using Attention Bidirectional Gated Recurrent Neural Network with GUI Application Implementation: Dataset Description

 \begin{itemize} \itemsep{0em} \item[--] 2.00 second for steady-state + 3.00 second for hugging or kicking or punching \item[--] 3.50 second for approaching + 2.00 second for steady-state (Note that, steady-state performed at the end portion only for approaching action) \item[--] 2.00 second for steady-state + 3.50 second for departing \item[--] 2.00 second for steady-state + 4.00 second for handshaking or high-five or pushing \item[--] 2.00 second for steady-state + 4.50 second for pointing \end{itemize}

-Such kind of time-length inequality, two interactions merged in each trial, steady-state either at the beginning or at the end portion of the trial, the difference in height-weight of 66 subjects added an extra layer of complexity to the LOS-faded Wi-Fi signal pattern-recognition AI challenge.
+Such kind of \textbf{time-length inequality}, two \textbf{mutual interactions} merged in each trial (i.e.: \textbf{mutuality and concurrency}), steady-state either at the \textbf{beginning} or at the \textbf{end} portion of the trial, the difference in height-weight-clothing-gesture style of 66 subjects (i.e.: \textbf{inter-activity variability}) added an extra layer of complexity to the \textbf{LOS-faded} Wi-Fi signal pattern-recognition AI challenge.